 - The event fee includes a portion paid to Tour du Canada for shared costs and a portion (plus HST) paid to Cycle Canada as organizer of the event.

 - Once you are a member please submit an Application Form with a non-refundable application fee, currently $150.
 For those continuing on to register this amount

 - You will then receive the full information package which you should review and complete and return along with a registration fee of $600.00 (again which is included in above total fee amount).

 - The next payment is $1000.00 which is due by February 1.

 - The final payment, the balance, is due March 15, 2020.

 - Applications and registrations will be accepted after these dates however the amount stipulated in the previous dates will be due at that time.

 *The Harmonized Sales Tax is a sales tax levied by the provinces of Canada and the Canadian Federal Government, this ranges from 5% to 15% and is calculated by the amount of time in each province.

 **Fee includes a Green Levy.
 This is intended to reflect the Canadian carbon tax regime which begins fully in 2019.
 Fees are collected by the Canadian or provincial government for carbon emission.
-For 2020 Tour du Canada will assess a levy of $15.00 per rider.
+2021 Tour du Canada fee includes a levy of $25.00 per rider.

 ***There will be a (up to) $250.00 accommodation surcharge in the event we are not able to secure campsites and must put riders in indoor accommodation.
 The most likely possibility of this would be in Banff or Lake Louise where it is becoming increasingly difficult to secure sites.
 This accommodation would be in hostels or hotel rooms and may be 4 plus to a room with the possibility of mixed genders.
 We expect to know in early January if we will have a problem.